-Dr. Zhang has received several awards, including an NCI Director’s Innovation Award in 2013, a Fellowship Achievement Award for Excellence in 2014, a 2015 DCEG Intramural Research Award, a DCEG Fellow Award for Research Excellence (DFARE) in 2016, and a winning entry in the 2016 DCEG Informatics Tool Challenge.
+Dr. Zhang has received numerous awards for his work, including an NCI Director’s Innovation Award in 2013, a Fellowship Achievement Award for Excellence in 2014, a DCEG Intramural Research Award in 2015, a DCEG Fellow Award for Research Excellence (DFARE) in 2016, a DCEG Outstanding Research Paper by a Staff Scientist distinction in 2019, and a winning entry in the 2016, 2019, and 2020 DCEG Informatics Tool Challenge.

 Dr. Zhang's research focuses on analyzing, integrating, and interpreting multi-omics data for both cancer genomic and genetic studies.
 He leads a study developing a cell-type specific QTL resource of primary melanocytes to characterize melanoma susceptibility loci.
 He also leads the genomic analyses and develops new bioinformatics tools and pipelines for Sherlock-Lung, a study that aims to elucidate the etiology of lung cancer in never smokers (LCINS).